subakhtar/python_projects/README.md

-# In this repo we can find some of my general projects coded in Python that showcase various programming concepts and algorithms, such as class inheritance and sorting algorithms.
+# Welcome to my main GitHub repo!
+To check out some of my projects, just navigate over to the respective branch!